 - It could help you to decide whether or not you really want to be self-employed – the benefits lost will be part of the price you will pay for having your own business.

 - Knowing what benefits your employer pays will help you better assess whether or not you should change jobs to another employer.
 If your employer is particularly generous with benefits, that may outweigh a higher salary at another job.

 - Knowing how much your employer pays for your benefits might help you to appreciate your job at least a little bit more.

 For these reasons, we’re going to attempt to estimate the value of those benefits.

 There are two ways to determine the value of employee benefits.
-The first is what the employer actually pays for the benefits, and the second is the value of those benefits to us personally.
-For our purposes, were going to ignore what the benefits cost the employer, and focus on the direct monetary benefit to us personally.
+The first is what the employer actually pays for the benefits, and the second is the value of those benefits to you personally.
+For our purposes, were going to ignore what the benefits cost the employer, and focus on the direct monetary benefit to you personally.
 This will be especially relevant if we are considering self-employment or making a job change.

 There are various payroll taxes that your employer either matches your contributions, or pays the entire tax on your behalf.
 We are only going to concern ourselves with FICA taxes – Federal Insurance Contributions Act – which covers Social Security and Medicare payroll taxes.
 Your employer also has to pay federal unemployment insurance and state unemployment insurance.
 However since you would not have to pay these taxes if you were self-employed, we’re going to ignore them for now.